Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 The higher wages in these states are generally attributed to their primary industries.
 They all have economies based on tourism, government or military presence, and high-tech industries.

 Please note that only twenty-three states and Puerto Rico have reported employment and wage statistics for solar technicians.
-Twenty-two cities and metropolitan divisions, and three non-metropolitan areas are all that have detailed employment and wage statistics.
+Thirty-two cities and metropolitan divisions, and two non-metropolitan areas are all that have detailed employment and wage statistics.
 The states and cities that have not reported may have significantly higher or lower averages.

 What Is the Career Outlook and Progression for a Solar Technician?

-The BLS (2019) predicts that openings for solar photovoltaic installers will grow 63 percent between 2018 and 2028, which is much faster than the average five percent growth predicted for all occupations in the U.S. In fact, this is one of the top-growing occupations across the country.
+The BLS (2024) predicts that openings for solar photovoltaic installers will grow 48 percent between 2023 and 2033, which is much faster than the average four percent growth predicted for all occupations in the U.S. In fact, this is one of the top-growing occupations across the country.
 The BLS attributes this increase to the expansion in demand for solar panel installations.

 The number of jobs available is a function of the cost of solar installations.
 Federal, state, and local government incentives make installations more affordable.
 As solar panels are improved, and more manufactured, the installation costs will decrease.
 Power companies that offer net metering also offset the cost of solar installations.
 As more businesses and homeowners can invest in solar power, the demand for solar technicians will increase.

 The BLS released a comprehensive report on the growth of solar power in the U.S. and solar-related careers.
-The list of professions includes scientific research, solar power engineering, manufacturing of solar energy, and solar power plant development, construction, and operations.
+The list of professions includes scientific research, solar power engineering, manufacturing for solar power, and solar power plant development, construction, and operations.

 Becca Brewer